 - Rent a boat for a half-day with a private driver.
 He or she will take you to swim amongst all of the most amazing caves

 - Rent an excursion to go around the island.
 But the additional of entering the blue grotto that is unmissable (you have to pay extra)

 - Walking through the streets of capri is a unique experience.
 Spectacular landscapes at the end of each street

 - Visit Villa Krupp.
 Residence at the beginning of the 20th century of the owner of the famous armament factory.
 Hot is a park with unique views

 - Visit Materita Tower.
 Old medieval tower of Anacapri, was later converted into a residence.
-It was built in 1378, by the monks of the Charterhouse of San Giacomo, to defend against Saracen attacks.
+Built in 1378, by the monks of the Charterhouse of San Giacomo, to defend against Saracen attacks.

 - Villa Damecuta: Located in Anacapri, Damecuta is one of the severals imperial Roman villas, and little survives of it.
 Its plant has a gallery porticada towards the Gulf of Naples, topped by a semicircular viewpoint.
-During the Middle Ages a watchtower was built on its ruins, and in the 19th century, the wall was built.
+During the Middle Ages a watchtower was built.
+In the nineteenth century also a defensive wall.

 The island of ischia was occupied and inhabited since before the Roman Empire.
 The Romans did not take care of this island, considering it unstable because of its continued earthquakes.

 The Island suffered continuous invasions for more than 1500 years of all the neighboring towns until the crown of Aragon conquered and built a castle.
 Today it is a place of exclusive villas and hotels.
 It has many sandy beaches with amenities for tourists.